Updated: Mar 21

-My intent is not to divide or stir controversy, it is only to enlighten in the hopes that I can inspire further questioning of our system.
+My intent is not to divide or stir controversy, it is only to inspire further questioning of our system.

 So when the polls opened yesterday did I go out and cast my vote?
 The answer is absolutely not and here's why:

 I will not legitimize a corrupt system

 I will not promote violence against others

 Even if I was a proud statist and thought government was a swell idea, my vote wouldn't matter anyway

 I would not rather be punched in the face OR kicked in the crotch...
 I would rather slam the door shut 🚪